-Websites experience 22 attacks per day on average— that’s over 8,000 attacks per year, according to SiteLock data.
-A website vulnerability is a weakness or misconfiguration in a website or web application code that allows an attacker to gain some level of control of the site, and possibly the hosting server.
-Most vulnerabilities are exploited through automated means, such as vulnerability scanners and botnets.
+Websites experience multiple attacks per day.
+A website vulnerability is a weakness or misconfiguration in a website or web application code that allows an attacker to gain some level of control of the site and possibly the hosting server.
+Most vulnerabilities are exploited through automated means, such as botnets.
 Cybercriminals create specialized tools that scour the internet for certain platforms, like WordPress or Joomla, looking for common and publicized vulnerabilities.
 Once found, these vulnerabilities are then exploited to steal data, distribute malicious content, or inject defacement and spam content into the vulnerable site.

 One of the most dangerous and widespread command injection vulnerabilities was the Shellshock vulnerability that impacted most Linux distributions.

-File Inclusion (LFI/RFI) – Remote file inclusion (RFI) attacks use the include functions in server-side web application languages like PHP to execute code from a remotely stored file.
+Remote file inclusion (RFI) attacks use include functions in server-side web application languages like PHP to execute code from a remotely stored file.
 Attackers host malicious files and then take advantage of improperly sanitized user input to inject or modify an include function into the victim site’s PHP code.
 This inclusion can then be used to initiate the following:

 Local File Inclusion (LFI), like remote file inclusion, can occur when user input is able to modify the full or absolute path to included files.
 Attackers can then use this vector to gain, read or write access to sensitive local files— for example, configuration files containing database credentials.
-The attacker could also perform a directory traversal attack, amending an included file path to review the back end and host server files, exposing sensitive data.
-A local file inclusion attack has to potential to become a remote file inclusion attack if, for example, the attacker is able to include log files that were previously seeded with malicious code by the attacker through public interaction.
+The attacker could also perform a directory traversal attack, amending an included file path to review the back end and host server files and expose sensitive data.
+A local file inclusion attack has the potential to become a remote file inclusion attack if, for example, the attacker is able to include log files that were previously seeded with malicious code by the attacker through public interaction.

 These types of vulnerabilities are frequently used to launch other attacks, such as DDoS and cross-site scripting attacks.
-They have also been used to expose and steal sensitive financial information, such as when Starbucks fell victim to an inclusion attack leading to a compromise of customer credit card data.
+They have also been used to expose and steal sensitive financial information, such as when Starbucks fell victim to an inclusion attack that compromised customer credit card data.

-Cross-Site Request Forgery (CSRF) – Cross-site request forgery attacks are less common, but can be quite jeopardous.
-CSRF attacks trick site users or administrators to unknowingly perform malicious actions for the attacker.
+Cross-site request forgery attacks are less common but can be quite damaging.
+CSRF attacks trick site users or administrators into unknowingly performing malicious actions for the attacker.
 As a result, attackers may be able to take the following actions using valid user input:

-There are easy steps you can take to mitigate and prevent vulnerabilities from allowing hackers to gain unauthorized access to your website.
+There are easy steps you can take to manage and prevent vulnerabilities from allowing hackers to gain unauthorized access to your website and sensitive information.

-Update your applications – The first critical step in securing your website is to ensure all applications and their associated plugins are up to date.
-Vendors frequently release imperative security patches for their applications and it is important to perform these updates in a timely manner.
-Malicious actors stay in the loop on open source application news, and are known to use update notices as a blueprint for finding vulnerable websites.
+The first critical step in securing your website is to ensure all applications and their associated plugins are up to date.
+Vendors frequently release imperative security patches for their applications, and it is important to perform these updates in a timely manner.
+Malicious actors stay in the loop on open source application news and are known to use update notices as a blueprint for finding security vulnerabilities.
 Subscribing to automatic application updates and email notifications on critical patches will help you stay one step ahead of the attackers.
-For more information, check out our article, How to Secure Your Open Source Application.

-Use a Web Application Firewall (WAF) – Web application firewalls are the first line of defense against those probing your website for vulnerabilities.
-Web application firewalls filter out bad traffic from ever accessing your website.
-This includes blocking bots, known spam or attack IP addresses, automated scanners, and attack based user input.
-For more information, check out our article Web Application Firewalls and Content Delivery Network – A Double Whammy For Hackers.
+Web application firewalls are the first line of defense against those probing your website for vulnerabilities.
+WAFs filter out bad traffic from ever accessing your website.
+This includes blocking bots, known spam or attack IP addresses, automated scanners, and attack-based user input.
+Learn more about our Web Application Firewall solution.

-Use a malware scanner – Your last line of defense is the use of a reputable automated malware scanner.
-It is recommended you find one that can automatically identify and vulnerabilities and remove known malware.
-To learn more about how automated scanners work, check out our video, How SiteLock SMART Works.
+Your last line of defense is the use of a reputable automated malware scanner.
+It is recommended you find one that can automatically identify vulnerabilities and remove known malware.

 More advanced programmers may opt to manually review their code and implement PHP filters to sanitize user input.
-This includes methodologies such as limiting image upload forms to only .jpg or .gif files, and whitelisting form submissions to only allow expected input.
+This includes methodologies such as limiting image upload forms to only .jpg or .gif files and whitelisting form submissions to only allow expected input.
 However, automated and manual security checks provide a more holistic approach to cybersecurity.

 Understanding the types of vulnerabilities that hackers may attempt to use to exploit your web applications is an important first step to securing your website.
 Vulnerabilities can have dire consequences for not only your website and server, but for your customers’ data as well.